 Though Zoloft and other SSRIs have fewer side effects than older antidepressants, they aren’t completely free of side effects.
 Some of these side effects get less intense as your body adjusts to the new medication.
 Common side effects of Zoloft include:

+Our guide to Zoloft sexual side effects has more details on erectile dysfunction and sex drive.
 More serious side effects possible with Zoloft include: increased risk of bleeding events, low sodium blood levels, teeth grinding, changes in vision, suicidal thoughts and serotonin syndrome.